scionproto/scion/doc/sig.rst

 SIG uses IPv4/6 "payload length" field to determine the size of the packet.
 To make the processing easier, it is required that the fixed part of the IP header is in the frame where the IP packet begins.
 In other words, the initial fragment of an IPv4 packet must be at least 20 bytes long.
-Initial fragment of an IPv6 packet must be at least 40 bytes long.
+The initial fragment of an IPv6 packet must be at least 40 bytes long.

 Example